awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 ## About Global Service Events<a name="cloudtrail-concepts-global-service-events"></a>

 For most services, events are recorded in the region where the action occurred\.
-For global services such as AWS Identity and Access Management \(IAM\), AWS STS, Amazon CloudFront, and Route 53, events are delivered to any trail that includes global services, and are logged as occurring in US East \(N\.
+For global services such as AWS Identity and Access Management \(IAM\), AWS STS, and Amazon CloudFront, events are delivered to any trail that includes global services, and are logged as occurring in US East \(N\.
 Virginia\) Region\.

 To avoid receiving duplicate global service events, remember the following:
 + Global service events are delivered by default to trails that are created using the CloudTrail console\.
 Events are delivered to the bucket for the trail\.